ArtTucker/mental_health_and_economics/README.md

 After using Random Forest Classifier to predict our target based on related features, our accuracy score is 78.6%, with a precision of 79%, a recall(sensitivity) of 79% and a F1 score of 0.79.<br>
 The high average F1 score tell us that sensitivity and precision are balanced in our model.<br>
-We can also analyse that our model have better performance while predicting a negative MH diagnostic than a positive one.
+It can also be  analysed that our model have better performance while predicting a positive MH diagnostic than a negative one.
+Looking at the confusion matrix for the random forrest classifier, even if the accuracy score(~78%) could be better the model is performing well at finding individuals positively diagnose (True positive = 91) and negatively diagnose (True negative = 61).
+In conclusion the model is successful at answering our question.
 After oversampling our accuracy score and all other parameters are better 83%, which is good and means our model is predicting more than 4 out of 5 times the correct output.